 Installation

-1. Installation is made in sequence, return to removal.
+1. Installation is performed in the reverse order of removal.
 Tighten the knock sensor mounting bolts to the required torque.

 Electronic control device

-The location of the electronic control device ECU control the ignition system EZL
+Location of the electronic control unit ECU of the ignition system EZL

-1. The electronic control device of the ignition control system is installed on the left side of the engine compartment on the top of the wheel arch (see fig. The location of the electronic control device ECU control the ignition system EZL).
+1. The electronic control unit for the ignition control system is mounted on the left side of the engine compartment on the upper part of the wheel arch (see fig. Location of the electronic control unit ECU of the ignition system EZL).

-2. Remove the ground wire from the battery.
+2. Remove the ground cable from the battery.

-3. Disconnect the electrical connectors for the crankshaft position sensor and knock sensor.
-Label and disconnect the two multi-pin connectors from the electronic control device.
+3. Disconnect the electrical connectors from the crankshaft position sensor and the knock sensor.
+Label and disconnect the two multi-pin connectors from the electronic control unit.

-4. Disconnect the intake manifold vacuum hose from the electronic control device and close the hole with a plug.
+4. Disconnect the intake manifold vacuum hose from the ECU and plug the hole.

-5. Unscrew the nuts and remove the electronic control device from the engine compartment.
+5. Remove the nuts and remove the electronic control unit from the engine compartment.

 Attention!
 To improve heat dissipation from the electronic control device, its lower surface is covered with a special heat-conducting paste.